Lumbee Tribe of North Carolina: Land base

 Pembroke, North Carolina, is the headquarters of the Lumbee Tribe of North Carolina, and members mainly live in Robeson County, as well as Hoke, Cumberland, and Scotland counties in south-central North Carolina.
 The tribal headquarters, known as the Turtle, was built in Pembroke in 2009.
 Individual tribal members live across the United States.

 Organizations and economic development

 The tribe runs a housing program for its members, including rental homes and mortgage assistance.

 In 2011, the Lumbee Tribe created Lumbee Tribal Holdings Inc., a domestic business, and Lumbee Tribe Enterprises, a limited liability company.

 Governmental structure

-According to its constitution, adopted in 2000, the Lumbee tribal government is organized into three branches: the tribal chairperson (executive), the 21-member Tribal Council (legislative), and Supreme Court (judicial).
+According to its constitution, adopted in 2000, the Lumbee tribal government is organized into three branches: the tribal chairperson (executive), the 21-member Tribal Council (legislative), and the Supreme Court (judicial).
 The tribal chairperson and the Tribal Council are elected to three-year terms.